duonglong289/Demo/src/README.md

 Set the baudrate for Serial communication

->baudrate: This speed is calculated by using the below formula Speed(BPS)  = 2000000/(Data+1)
+>baudrate: This speed is calculated by using the below formula:

+Speed(BPS)  = 2000000/(Data+1)

 | Data | Set BPS | Target BPS | Tolerance |